Solafune-Inc/solafune-tools/solafune_tools/osm/super_resolution/README.md

 # Model Training Usage
-This writeup is for model training usage in SWIN2SR by Team N
+This writeup is for model inference and model training of Super Resolution released by Solafune.
+This Super Resolution x5 model is based on Team N's solution, the first place in competition of (5x Super Resolution Competition)[https://solafune.com/competitions/7a1fc5e3-49bd-4ec1-8378-974951398c98?menu=about&tab=overview].
+The model was based on SWIN2SR and developed into 5x super resolution.
 ## Usage
 To run the model inference and training without any constraint, this step must be followed thoroughly
 1. Installing the Requirements
-   - If you use conda as your base environment
+   - If directly from pip or uv
      ```bash
-     conda env create -n superresolution -f environment.yml
-     conda activate superresolution
+     pip install solafune-tools
-     poetry install
+     pip install solafune-tools[super-resolution]
      ```

-   - If you only use poetry
+   - If directly from the library
      ```bash
+     pip install .
-     poetry install
+     pip install .[super-resolution]
      ```

 2. Running the inference modules
    To run the inference through bash/cmd panel interface, please prepare the first image you want the inference first.
 JPG/JPEG, PNG, TIF, and TIFF are the acceptable file extensions.
 This bash example will let you run the model inference.
    ```bash